rafahgol/Rafahgol/README.md

 ## About me

-- 🤔 Hi!
+- :grinning:	 Hi!
 My name is Rafael Lima dos Santos, i'm brazilian and 23 years old.
 I'm a back-end and game dev.
 - 🎓 Studying Computer Science in UFRJ
 - 🌱 Currently learning CCS3, HML5 and JavaScript.
+- :smile:	My games are on my itch.io page down below.
 ## My Skills

 **Languages and applications i worked with:**